Notes on linearly H-closed spaces and od-selection principles: Linearly H-closed spaces

 \section{Linearly H-closed spaces}

-In this section, each space is assumed to be Hausdorff, eventhough it is not needed for every assertion, and we will repeat the assumption often (for emphasis).
-Any chain cover possesses a subcover indexed by a regular cardinal, for simplicity we will always use such indexing.
-The first lemma is almost immediate.
+In this section, each space is assumed to be Hausdorff, even though that property is not needed for every assertion, and we will repeat the assumption often (for clarity).
+Any chain cover possesses a subcover indexed by a regular cardinal and for simplicity we will always use such indexing.
+It is immediate that the continuous image of a linearly H-closed space is linearly H-closed.
+Our first lemma is almost trivial.

-\begin{lemma} A space is linearly H-closed iff any infinite cover of it has a subfamily of strictly smaller cardinality with a dense union. \end{lemma} \proof Given a chain cover indexed by a regular cardinal, a subcover of strictly smaller cardinality is contained in some member, so the latter implies the former.
-If $X$ is linearly H-closed, given a cover $\{U_\alpha\,:\,\alpha\in\kappa\}$, then the $V_\alpha=\cup_{\beta<\alpha}U_\beta$ form a chain cover and some $V_\alpha$ is dense. \endproof
+\begin{lemma} A space is linearly H-closed if and only if any infinite cover of it has a subfamily of strictly smaller cardinality with a dense union. \end{lemma} \proof Given a chain cover indexed by a regular cardinal, a subcover of strictly smaller cardinality is contained in some member, so the latter implies the former.
+If $X$ is linearly H-closed, given a cover $\{U_\alpha\,:\,\alpha\in\kappa\}$, then the sets $V_\alpha=\cup_{\beta<\alpha}U_\beta$ form a chain cover and some $V_\alpha$ is dense. \endproof

+It is well known that a space is H-closed if and only if any open filter base on $X$ (that is, a filter base containing only open subsets of $X$) has an adherent point.
+See for instance (the proof of) \cite[Prop.
+4.8(b) (2) $\Leftrightarrow$ (3)]{PorterWoodsBook}.
+The referee pointed out to us that a similar result holds for linear H-closedness.
+By a {\em chain filter base} we mean an open filter base which is linearly ordered by the inclusion relation.
+The proof we just mentioned can be easily adapted to show the following.

+\begin{lemma} A space $X$ is linearly H-closed if and only if any chain filter base on $X$ has an adherent point. \end{lemma}

+Likewise, the following result (also suggested by the referee) can be proved as Proposition 4.8(e) in \cite{PorterWoodsBook}.